Associate Curator of Photography, Yale Center for British Art / Lecturer, HSHM and History

 History and theory of photography, cultural history of the physical sciences (18th-century to the present), science and visual culture, visual studies, material culture studies, modern British history.

-Chitra Ramalingam received her PhD in History of Science from Harvard University in 2009, after a BA in Physics and Philosophy from Harvard and an MPhil in History and Philosophy of Science from the University of Cambridge.
+Chitra Ramalingam is a historian of science and historian of photography She received her PhD in History of Science from Harvard University in 2009, after a BA in Physics and Philosophy from Harvard and an MPhil in History and Philosophy of Science from the University of Cambridge.
 She was a British Academy postdoctoral research fellow at the University of Cambridge before arriving at Yale.
-Her research and teaching range broadly across topics in science and visual culture, with a particular focus on the visual culture of physics (19th and 20th centuries); on 19th-century “ways of seeing” (especially optical illusions, optical toys, and the pre-history of cinema); bphotography in the scientific laboratory and the science museum; and changing discourses about photography as “art” or “science”.
+Her research, teaching, and curatorial activities range broadly across topics in science and visual culture, with a particular focus on the visual culture of physics (19th and 20th centuries); on 19th-century “ways of seeing” (especially optical illusions, optical toys, and the pre-history of cinema); the early history of photography; photography in the scientific laboratory and the science museum; and changing discourses about photography as “art” or “science”.

 Her first book, To See a Spark: Experiment and Visual Experience in Victorian Science (under contract with Yale University Press), uses the history of a single scientific object, the electric spark, to track how physicists managed their visual experience in the laboratory.
 The book traces an unfamiliar path across the scientific and visual landscape of Victorian Britain, in which the physics laboratory is a key site for experimentation on human vision and for the exploration of new media like photography and cinema.

 For the last few years her work has focused on the history and theory of early photography, exploring the reasons and context for the medium’s ambiguous place between science and art from 1839 to the present day.
 Does the history of photography look any different when we approach it from the perspective of the cultural history of science?
 She co-edited a volume of essays by art historians and historians of science on the photographic pioneer and Victorian gentleman of science William Henry Fox Talbot, William Henry Fox Talbot: Beyond Photography (Yale University Press, 2013), and co-curated an exhibition on Talbot in 2010 at the Wren Library, University of Cambridge.
-She is also working on the historiography of photography, reinterpreting the medium’s literary histories (rereading the earliest historical writings about photography against novel 19th-century genres of historical writing about science and technology) and its material histories (looking at the shifting place of photographs and photographic equipment in exhibitions and museums of science and industry).
-Finally, she is starting a book project on photography, experimentation, and the archive in the physical sciences.
+She has curated exhibitions on early photography, on antiquarianism and architectural photography, and on social portraiture in post-1945 British photography.

 To See a Spark: Experiment and Visual Experience in Victorian Science, under contract with Yale University Press.